Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Nose

-Fresh and concentrated with aromas of black fruits, raspberry, chocolate, licorice, and spices
+Fresh and concentrated, with aromas of dark fruits, raspberry, chocolate, licorice, and spices

-Elegant attack, light and supple structure, all in harmony.
-The gentle acidity combined with tight tannins brings a long and beautiful finish.
+An elegant attack, a light and supple structure, all in perfect harmony.
+The gentle acidity, combined with firm tannins, delivers a long and beautiful finish.

 Serve